 Preparing for your CT Scan

-- Tell the doctor if you previously had an allergic reaction to intravenous (IV) dye or any other allergies, especially iodine.
+- Tell the doctor if you previously had an allergic reaction to intravenous (IV) dye or any other allergies.

 - If you become uncomfortable lying still for a long time or if you are uncomfortable with close spaces, talk to your doctor beforehand.
 He or she may make arrangements for you to receive a sedative before your scan.